 The protected area is where travelers can embark on scenic hikes, camping adventures, historical sites, some of the most famous waterfalls in Armenia, and witness the unique wildlife in Khosrov Forest.

-The 1700-years-old Khosrov Forest State Reserve is located in the Ararat region about 2 hours away from Yerevan and was named in honor of Armenian king Khosrov because it was his royal hunting forest.
+The 1700-year-old Khosrov Forest State Reserve is located in the Ararat region about 2 hours away from Yerevan and was named in honor of Armenian king Khosrov because it was his royal hunting forest.

 Dvin Village

-These ruins date back to the 3rd-century BC!
+The ancient settlements of Dvin are located near Dvin Village in the Ararat region about 45 minutes away from Yerevan.
+These ruins date back to the 3rd century BC!
 This is one of the best day trips from Yerevan if you’re into history.

+During its long history, Dvin was once the capital of the Armenian kingdom during Khosrov II in the 4th century.
 It was an epicenter for trade for around 13 centuries and was even a base of Katholikos of Armenia at one point.

 Angels’ Canyon

-Located only one hour away in Vedi in the Ararat region, you will end up in a jagged, red rock canyon called Angels’ Canyon (Hreshtakneri Dzor in Armenian).
+Located only one hour away in Vedi in the Ararat region, you will end up in a jagged, red-rock canyon called Angels’ Canyon (Hreshtakneri Dzor in Armenian).

 Hell’s Canyon